-Our 20 favorite Xbox One games that you can play right now
+The best 20 Xbox One games that you can play right now

 The start of the current console generation was not kind to Microsoft.
 As PlayStation 4 sales rapidly outpaced the Xbox One, it seemed as if the console might be dead on arrival.
 After a rough few years, the Xbox One has endured, and indeed seems to be thriving.
 Sales are up and, more importantly, the console has a good, diverse selection of games, granting access to both AAA spectacle and infinitely replayable indies.
-We’re always keeping our eyes out what’s new and interesting on the Xbox One, and as such, we’ve compiled a list of the best games the console currently has to offer.

-More: Gamers don’t need Microsoft’s new Xbox One S, but videophiles will love it
+We’ve compiled a list of the best Xbox One games you can pick up right now.

 After two lackluster campaigns in Battlefield 3 and Battlefield 4, Electronic Arts and DICE finally managed to pull it all together and deliver the complete package in the World War I-themed Battlefield 1.
 Focusing on several soldiers’ experiences during the “war to end all wars,” the campaign delivers emotional, heartfelt moments that contrast with the large-scale, destructive warfare for which the series is known.